18F/10x-dux-app/docs/SBOM.md

 within the repo will allow development teams to maintain a historical list of changes and ease further integration upstream with one or more Software Composition Analysis tools.
-This integration can be done manually, but also in bulk, thanks to the capable APIs provided by Github for Storage and its other features.
+This integration can be done manually, but also in bulk, thanks to the capable APIs provided by [Github for Artifacts](https://docs.github.com/en/free-pro-team@latest/rest/reference/actions#artifacts) and its other features.
 Additionally, using the native Github CI/CD system without additional authentication tokens means convenient storage without additional configuration and/or security engineering concerns.